Gets to sitting position without help

 Tries to imitate scribbling

-Your baby has made her first scribbles -- some marks on a piece of paper!
-She's imitating what her parents and older siblings do.
-Encourage her to doodle on the sidewalk with thick sidewalk chalk.
-Or set her up to scribble with fat, sturdy crayons and thick paper.
+Your baby has made their first scribbles - hopefully some marks on a piece of paper and not the wall!
+They are imitating what their parents and older siblings do.
+Encourage them to doodle on the sidewalk with thick sidewalk chalk.
+Or set them up to scribble with fat, sturdy crayons and thick paper.